 Matthew is regularly instructed to prosecute and defend in cases of fraud and financial crime.

-- R v G & C (2017) Defended a man accused of fraudulently evading over £400k of duty on imported tobacco, and laundering just under £200k in cash.
-He was acquitted of the more serious, fraudulent evasion charge.
+- R v G & C (2017) Defended man charged with fraudulently evading of over £400k of duty on imported tobacco, and laundering £200k in cash.

-- R v J (2017) Successfully prosecuted a sophisticated £130k breach of trust fraud committed by a bank employee.
+- R v J (2017) Prosecuted sophisticated £130k breach of trust fraud committed by a bank employee.

 - R v W (2017) Prosecuted a man charged with repeatedly defrauding the customers of his vehicle renovation business.
 The defendant pleaded guilty the day before the trial was due to start.